sergiu-gordienco/nodejs-fs-utils/README.md

-# fsize - advance file size scan for links folders or files
+## fsize - advanced file size scan for links folders or files

 > optional can be send *fs* module in `"fs"` option